gustavoeffting/link-hub/README.md

 - Authentication
 - Public page with links
-- Dashboard to add, delete and sort links
+- Dashboard to add, edit, delete and sort links

 ## Scope decisions and key trade-offs